Colafornia/Colafornia.github.io/source/about/index.md

 Lat/Long 39.9"N,116.
 3"E

-Now studying EE/Power in BJTU
+Graduated from EE/Power in BJTU

 Interested in Full-Stack,Meachine Learing